-By now you and your team should be looking at a massive white board filled with successes, failures and the root causes of those successes and failures.
+By this point in the annual performance review, you and your team should be looking at a massive white board filled with successes, failures and the root causes of those successes and failures.
 To fully establish what was learned, engage in a little linguistic rearranging.

-For example, if 85% of your salespeople had trouble obtaining face-to-face meetings, and one of the causes was that those salespeople failed to develop a holistic understanding of the customer’s needs during the initial conversation, then you learned:
+For example, if 85% of your sales professionals had trouble obtaining face-to-face meetings, and one of the causes was that those salespeople failed to develop a holistic understanding of the customer’s needs during the initial conversation, then you learned: